MacGyer/yii2-materializecss/USAGE.md

 More details information at Materialize Reference, please see the following URL: http://materializecss.com/buttons.html#floating

-Icon renders a materialize icon.
+Icon renders a materialize icon
 --------------------------------

+To generate a Icon, please add the following snippet source code into your project:

 ```php
 use macgyer\yii2materializecss\widgets\Icon;